Here’s an easy way to understand the difference between saving and investing.

 But if things go well, your chicken will lay eggs—and hopefully lots of them.
 So you’ll reap the rewards of investing in a chicken.

 Now, when deciding to either save or invest, your time frame is key.
 When saving for something in the short term or for an emergency, you might want immediate access to your money.
-That’s when a savings or cash management account makes sense.
+That’s when a savings or cash management account may make sense.